quira-org/README-Template/README.md

 _The below README provides a comprehensive template for any of future repos.
-You are welcome to pick and chose the sections that you find relevant.
+You are welcome to pick and choose the sections that you find relevant.👇_
-Let's get into it! 👇_

 ---